Children under 5

 Headlice

-Send all children over 6 months of age to the pharmacy for product purchase
+Children over 6 months of age – send to the pharmacy for product purchase.

 Impetigo